 When Sage Vyas projected his energy into Queen Ambika, the intensity of energy was huge she closed her eyes.
 Queen Ambalika was shaking and her skin became yellow in fear.
 While maid was calm and withstood the projection fearlessly.
 Sage Vyas told her mother Satyawati that closing of eyes will result in the birth of blind Dhritharashtra, fearing the intensity will lead to a birth of a weak prince Pandu.
 However since the maid was stronger among all to absorb the energy bravely, she will give birth to knowledgeable healthy man who will master the principles of Dharma and Vedas known as Vidur.
 Vidur would later manage the administration of Hastinapur under King Dhritharashtra.

-Birth of the Kauravs, 100 Sons of Gandhari with the Vedic Simulation Process
+Vedic Cloning Process: Birth of the Kauravas, 100 Sons of Gandhari

 Hybrid Children of Gandhari – First 15 Months in Womb Later Artificial Surrogacy of 2 years

 Gandhari entertained with respectful attention the great Dwaipayana, Ved Vyas, who came to her abode, exhausted with hunger and fatigue.
 Gratified with Gandhari’s hospitality, the Rishi Vyas gave her the boon she asked for, viz., that she should have a century of sons each equal unto her husband King Dhritharashtra in strength and accomplishments.
 Some time after Gandhari conceived, she bore the burden in her womb for fifteen long months without being delivered.
 And she was greatly afflicted at this.
 It was then that she heard that Kunti had brought forth a son whose splendour was like unto the morning sun.
-Impatient of the period of gestation which had prolonged so long, and deprived of reason by grief, she struck her womb with great violence without the knowledge of her husband.
-And thereupon came out of her womb, after two years’ growth, a hard mass of flesh like unto an iron ball.
+Impatient of the period of gestation which prolonged, and deprived of reason by grief, she struck her womb with great violence without knowledge of her husband.
+And there upon came out of her womb, a hard mass of flesh like unto an iron ball.

 When she was about to throw it away, (Dwaipayana) Rishi Vyas, learning everything by his spiritual powers, promptly came there, and that first of ascetics beholding that ball of flesh, addressed the daughter of Suvala thus, ‘What have you done?’